mstilkerich/rcmcarddav/tests/Unit/data/vcardUpdate/README.md

 - XABLabel: Two EMAIL properties have a custom label given with X-ABLabel in the original VCard.
 One of the addresses gets a new custom attribute, while the other one retains the original custom label.
 - Group: Update a KIND=group VCard to have a new group name
+- VCard4-DataUriPhotoUnchanged: Preserve inline photo including mime-type in v4 vcard
+- VCard4-DataUriPhotoUpdated: Update an inline photo in a v4 vcard
 - ZeroStrings: save data contains "0" values from some data fields, which are considered empty() by PHPs empty() function.
 These properties must be properly set to 0 in the updated VCard, not omitted.